-I have to admit I was a little worried when I first got them yeas ago, as they looked shriveled and dry, and after planting absolutely nothing happened for 2-3months…
+I have to admit I was a little worried when I first got given some as trade with a customer 6 years ago, as they looked shriveled and dry, and after planting absolutely nothing happened for 2-3months…

 Fast forward a couple months later and the dog trashed all the boxes and ate the majority, but even so I was amazed at the amount of tubers per box.

-I replanted what I could salvage, and this time fenced the boxes off so that the dogs can’t get at them, and that time I was averaging about 25%-50% of the volume of soil is tubers.
+I replanted what I could salvage, and this time fenced the boxes off so that the dogs couldn’t get at them, and that time I was averaging about 25%-50% of the volume of soil as tubers.

 Each plant can produce several hundred tubers in good conditions, which means this packet is plenty to get you started.

-You won’t get productivity like that from spuds!
+You won’t get productivity like that from boring old spuds!